andrewtpoe/1.4-ATM-Classes/README.md

 Program remains fully object oriented.
 Each class is now broken into separate files that must first be imported into the main file, 'assignment.rb'

 Program imports user account data, and updates the file whenever a new withdrawal takes place.
-I accomplished by performing a complete rewrite of the file, who's contents are currently stored in the memory.
+I accomplished by performing a complete rewrite of the file, whose contents are currently stored in the memory.
 This is sufficient for this example, but a more real world application would require updating only the piece of information being changed.

 Several bug fixes have also been completed.
 In past programs withdrawing a negative amount would actually add money to both the user's account and the ATM's balance.